tinacms/tina.io/content/docs/advanced/extending-field-plugin.md

 }
 ```

-The `Component` property can be a built-in component from the "tinacms" package or a custom component. [sSee here](#built-in-field-components) for a full list of built-in components.
+The `Component` property can be a built-in component from the "tinacms" package or a custom component.
+[See here](#built-in-field-components) for a full list of built-in components.

-Let's create a new "Email" plugin, that extends the basic behaviour of a text field, but adds some basic validation.
+Let's create a new "Email" plugin, that extends the basic behaviour of a text field, but adds some email validation.

 ```tsx
 // ./plugins.tsx